 - Duwamish Valley Youth Corps – The Duwamish Valley Youth Corps (DVYC) is a youth engagement program focusing on environmental justice and job skills.
 The circumstances in the Duwamish Valley have produced a vacuum of engagement opportunities for the youth, and DVYC is intent on filling that vacuum.
 By providing experiences and lessons that are unavailable to the youth at home or school, the purpose of the DVYC is to enrich and build upon their own lived experience

-What you should know about environmental justice in your community?
+What should others know about environmental justice in your community?